Imagine riding a horse without reins or blinders.

 The horse in this example is your attention.
 Without your conscious control, your attention wanders wherever it wants to.
 It keeps getting pulled in by every thought that the mind generates.

 According to some research, nearly 80% of thoughts in our mind are repetitive in nature.
-This means, your attention gets pulled in by one thought, then by another though, then again by the previous thought, so on and so forth.
+This means, your attention gets pulled in by one thought, then by another thought, then again by the previous thought, so on and so forth.
 Before you know it, your attention is pretty much running around in circles as the horse does.